Suggested links

 4. Cancer: After 10-50 years, irritation from the fibers causes pleural cells to mutate and grow at an out-of-control rate.
 The first symptoms of cancer then start to develop.

-Pleural mesothelioma primarily affects older men with working-class and/or military backgrounds.
-That said, anyone who has been regularly exposed to asbestos may also be at risk.
+Pleural mesothelioma mainly affects older men with working-class and/or military backgrounds.
+That said, anyone who has been exposed to asbestos may be at risk.

 High-risk groups include: